Year 1 - Semester 1

 3

-You will study the helminth, protozoan and arthropod parasites that affect animals and learn which parasites are important in North America.
+You will study helminths, protozoa, and arthropods that affect animals in North America.
 Your studies will focus on diagnostic features, life cycles, pathogenesis, control and zoonotic potential.
-You will learn to perform fecal exams and to identify various parasite lifecycle stages during laboratory exercises.
+In lab you will learn to identify various life stages of different parasites and to perform common diagnostic techniques used in parasitology.

 Credit Units: 3